zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 The ZOWESVR must be configured as a started task (STC) under the IZUSVR user ID.
 This only needs to be done once per z/OS system and would be typically done the first time you configure a Zowe runtime.
 If the Zowe runtime is uninstalled or a new Zowe is installed and configured, you do not need to re-run the step to associate the ZOWESVR STC with the Zowe user ID of IZUSVR.

-To configure ZOWESVR to run as a STC under the user ID of IZUSVR, there is a convenience script `/scripts/zowe-config-stc.sh` that is provided in the runtime folder.
+To configure ZOWESVR to run as a STC under the user ID of IZUSVR, you can run the convenience script `scripts/configure/zowe-config-stc.sh` in the runtime folder.

-Alternatively, if you do not wish to run this script, the steps below describe how to manually perform the steps to configure ZOWESVR to run under the IZUSVR user ID.
+Alternatively, if you do not wish to run this script, you can manually configure ZOWESVR to run under the IZUSVR user ID by taking the following steps.

 **Note:** You must replace `ZOWESVR` in the commands below with the name of your PROCLIB member that you specified as `memberName=ZOWESVR` in the `scripts/configure/zowe-install.yaml` file.